SuperOkazaki/fusee-launcher/README.md

 2. Look at the top of this repository page
 3. Click the green button that says "Clone or download"
 4. Download ZIP
-5. Find where the ZIP downloaded and extract it
+5. Find where the ZIP has been downloaded and extract it
 6. In the folder that was extracted, place your Fusée payloads in the `payloads` folder.
 7. Enter RCM mode on the Switch (this will not be covered here)
 8. While in RCM mode, connect the Switch to a USB port on the computer (using a hub will likely _not_ work!)
-9. Doubleclick on `macOS launch.command`
+9. Double-click on `macOS launch.command`
-10. Use the arrow buttons in the window that opens to find your payloads.
+10. Choose a payload from the list.
 11. Press Run.

 ## Troubleshooting